shomnathsomu/JavaScript-Tutorial/README.md

 3. JavaScript is NOT, has nothing to do with Java.
 4. JavaScript is just a name that was given to it while JAVA was really popular.
 5. The official name for JavaScript is ECMAScript

+### Summary
+1. JavaScript is case sensitive.
+2. Contains many statements, all ending with a semicolon (;)
+3. Not sensitive to whitespace or line breaks
+4. Write one-line comments using //
+5. Write multi line comments using /**/
+6. JavaScipt runs from top to bottom